• About US

 Share on FacebookShare on TwitterShare on Whatsapp

-The death of former Rwandan politician, businessman, and administrator Protais Zigiranyirazo in Niger last week turned the spotlight on one of international justice’s most complex chapters.
+The death of former Rwandan politician, businessman, and administrator Protais Zigiranyirazo in Niger last week turned the spotlight on one of international justice’s most troubling chapters.

-Known simply as Monsieur Zed (“Mr Z”), the brother-in-law of Rwanda’s former president, Juvénal Habyarimana, died not as a convicted war criminal, but as a man who had been legally cleared of genocide charges and yet remained imprisoned by circumstances beyond any court’s control.
+Known simply as Monsieur Zed (“Mr Z”), the brother-in-law of Rwanda’s former president, Juvénal Habyarimana, died not as a convicted war criminal, but as a man who had been unanimously acquitted of all charges, yet remained in limbo due to circumstances beyond the tribunal’s power to resolve.

-He was acquitted of all charges by the International Criminal Tribunal for Rwanda (ICTR) Appeals Chamber in November 2009 and should have walked free that day.
+The International Criminal Tribunal for Rwanda (ICTR) had cleared him of all charges and he should have walked free that day.
 Instead, he spent the next 16 years of his life in various forms of detention, dying under effective house arrest in a compound in Niamey, Niger, still fighting for the freedom the courts had said was rightfully his.

 Zigiranyirazo wasn’t just any defendant.
 As the president’s brother-in-law, he was closely connected to Rwanda’s political elite.
 After his arrest in Belgium in July 2001, the ICTR first accused him of crimes against humanity and later amended the charge to committing genocide against Tutsis between April and July 1994 in Kigali and Gisenyi.
 On December 18, 2008, Trial Chamber III convicted Zigiranyirazo of genocide and extermination as crimes against humanity and sentenced him to 20 years in prison.